andrew153d/RemoteWelderController/README.md

 # WeldConnect #

 A pair of devices meant to retrofit older welders with wireless connectivity.
+This document covers the usage and mechanical makeup, the cost overview can be found [here](https://github.com/andrew153d/RemoteWelderController/tree/main/hardware).

 ---